pepasflo/swift/README.md

 - Remove any related function definitions (e.g. `heightForRowAtIndexPath`).
 - Ensure your cells have a continuous chain of vertical constraints from top to bottom.

+# Performance considerations of `updateConstraints`

+[WWDC 2018 #220](https://developer.apple.com/videos/play/wwdc2018/220/) is a great resource for building an intuition around the performance impact of calling [`updateConstraints`](https://developer.apple.com/documentation/uikit/uiview/1622512-updateconstraints).
+TL;DR: keep this method as optimized as possible.

+Gotcha: remember that the call to super should come last.